8bitgentleman/roam-depot-tweet-extract/README.md

   Roam Research Plugin to extract saved tweet text into your graph.

+  *NOTE: Because of recent changes to Twitter's API, image extraction has temporarily been disabled*

   To set up the format of your extracted tweet a simple template system is included, found in the Roam Depot plugin settings panel.
 For each supported `{OPTION}` the variable will be replaced with the extracted tweet information.

   Options available to the template are `{TWEET}`, `{URL}`, `{AUTHOR_NAME}`, `{AUTHOR_HANDLE}`, `{AUTHOR_URL}`, `{DATE}`, `{NEWLINE}`, `{IMAGES}`.
 A default temlpate is included.